wallace-js/wallace/README.md

 );
 ```

-There are 15 directives, but you don't need to memorise them as JSX element display a tool tip which lists them all:
+There are 15 directives, but you don't need to memorise them as the tool tip for  JSX elements lists them all:

 ![Tool tip on JSX element](./assets/div-tooltip.jpg)